One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

 What to Do When Someone Has a Seizure

-A seizure can be frightening to witness, but here is what you should do when you when you see someone has a seizure.
+A seizure can be frightening to witness, but here is what you should do when you see someone have a seizure.

 - Get them to the ground safely.
-If they are in a bed or chair, move them slowly down to the ground, but DO NOT try to hold them still.
+Move the person slowly down to the ground, but DO NOT hold them still.
 That will only hurt them more and could cause injury to yourself.

 - Turn them to their side.
 This prevents them from choking.

 - Do not put anything in their mouth.
-Some people may be tempted to put something in the person’s mouth to keep them from biting their tongue, but this is extremely dangerous.
+Some people want to put something in the person’s mouth to keep them from biting their tongue, but this is dangerous.

 - Time the seizure.
-If a seizure lasts more than 5 minutes, call 911 immediately.
+If a seizure lasts over 5 minutes, call 911 immediately.

 - Offer reassurance.
-After a seizure ends, the person is going to be confused and anxious, and possibly embarrassed.
+After a seizure ends, the person will be confused and anxious, and possibly embarrassed.
 Comfort them and let them know everything will be ok.

 Absolutely!
 Even though epilepsy is often a lifelong condition, there are several anti-seizure medications available that can help reduce seizure frequency and severity and get your epilepsy under control.